-Make sure you are logged into FamilySearch.
+Make sure you are logged in to FamilySearch.
 Click on FamilyTree.

-As this is my personal tree, and I don't want my birthdates or family information out there, I can't show you all of the information on the screen, but can give you steps.
+Since this is my personal tree, and I don't want my birthdates or family information out there, I can't show you all of the information on the screen, but can give you steps.
 Click Recents.

 Next, click Add Unconnected Person

 Add in the information on the headstone.
-Click next.
+Click Next.